Democratic National Convention

-At each CD convention and the DFL State Convention, CD/State Delegates who share the same presidential preference will elect candidates from their group to be National Delegates in Milwaukee: supporters of “Candidate A” will elect “Candidate A” National Delegates, supporters of “Candidate B” will elect “Candidate B” National Delegates, and so on.
+At each CD convention and the DFL State Convention, CD/State Delegates who share the same presidential preference elected candidates from their group to be National Delegates: supporters of “Candidate A” will elect “Candidate A” National Delegates, supporters of “Candidate B” elected “Candidate B” National Delegates, and so on.

 Who can run for National Delegate?

 It is not necessary to be a delegate to your CD Convention or the State Convention to run for National Delegate.
-You must be at least 18 years old by November 3, 2020 and eligible to vote in the general election on that date.
-You may run for election as a district-level National Delegate only within the CD where you are eligible to vote.
+A candidate must be at least 18 years old by November 5, 2024, and eligible to vote in the general election on that date.
+Candidates may run for election as a district-level National Delegate only within the CD where they are eligible to vote.

 Who can run as a Pledged Party Leader and Elected Official (PLEO) Delegate?

 The Minnesota DFL Party defines PLEOs as anyone who holds a public elected office in Minnesota, a DFL party office or is actively involved in DFL activities at any level.